Power Assumptions Matter: Evaluating End-user Laptop Energy Models for Sustainability Reporting of Browser-Based Web

 \section{Conclusion \& Future Work}

-This study show that the constant-power assumptions used in digital sustainability reporting frameworks such as Digst and DIMPACT may systematically overestimate end-user device energy use.
-Empirical measurements of realistic browser-based interactions revealed typical laptop powers between 9~W and 13~W—substantially lower than the 22~W and 15~W values assumed in these models.
-As a result, model bias increases proportionally with task duration, producing structural rather than random error.
+This study demonstrates that the constant-power assumptions used in digital sustainability reporting frameworks (e.g., Digst and DIMPACT) can systematically overestimate end-user device energy use.
+Across realistic browser-based interactions, we measured typical laptop powers of 9--13~W, substantially below the 22~W and 15~W values assumed by these models.
+Because energy is estimated as $P \times t$, any power mismatch induces a duration-proportional bias, yielding systematic rather than random error.

-Assuming a near-perfect constant-power exists, we found that intorducing hardware and service-category parameters increases model precision markedly.
-This showed that most variance originates from reproducible, context-dependent differences in devices and workloads.
-These findings suggest that sustainability reporting can remain simple yet become substantially more accurate by adopting, e.g., category-specific power parameters.
+Using a constant-power baseline, adding hardware and service-category parameters substantially improved model precision, showing that much of the variance reflects reproducible, context-dependent differences in devices and workloads.
+Thus, reporting can remain lightweight while becoming more accurate by adopting calibrated category-specific (and, where feasible, device-specific) power parameters.

-All data, analysis scripts, and software versions are openly provided, enabling full reproducibility and future extensions of this work.
-Together, these results establish a methodological foundation for transparent, empirically grounded models of end-user device energy use, supporting more credible and comparable digital sustainability reporting.

-Future work should aim to enhance the accuracy, transparency, and representativeness of end-user device energy models.
-First, expanding the hardware base to include a broader selection of contemporary laptops would improve the trustworthiness of derived parameters.
-Second, building on the evidence that constant-power assumptions systematically overestimate device energy, new models should explore ways to reduce systematic error by relating energy use to task context, interaction type, and hardware characteristics.
+Future work would benefit from pursuing three directions.
+First, expand the hardware base to a larger and more diverse set of contemporary laptops to improve the representativeness of derived parameters.
+Second, reduce systematic overestimation by moving beyond global constants and modeling energy as a function of task context, interaction type, and hardware characteristics.
+Third, evaluate the approach on additional software categories (e.g., streaming, productivity, and AI-assisted applications) and develop refined category definitions and standardized, fair user flows to support reproducible assessment.

-Although this study focused on browser-based interactions, it may be beneficial to explore whether the same principles could be extended to other software categories—such as streaming, productivity, and AI-assisted applications—to examine whether similar proportional relationships hold.
-Further research is required to refine category definitions and develop standardized, fair user flows to support reproducible end-user device energy assessments.